Article

 Our compliance engine is explicitly aligned with the same standards that governments and border systems use:

-• ICAO Doc 9303 — Machine Readable Travel Documents (Part 1–9).
-Defines photo specifications for passports, visas, and MRPs: face size, position, lighting, background, and image quality.
+• ICAO Doc 9303 — Machine Readable Travel Documents, Part 1, Volume 1 (7th Edition, 2019, with subsequent technical updates through 2026).
+Defines the global baseline for digital image specifications.
+PixID's AI interprets and validates against Annex A (Specifications for facial image capture and processing): face size, position, lighting, background, and image quality.
 We apply these requirements for all supported countries.

 • ISO/IEC 19794-5 — Biometric data interchange formats (face image data).
 Specifies geometric and photometric constraints for face images used in identity documents.
 Our geometric and photometric checks follow this standard.